 In Farsi, and in Arabic, from which it was derived, the word for photography was not invented to imply a new form of writing or painting ("drawing with light").
 Instead, Arab and Persian cultures opted for a word, akkâsi, which had existed long before in their poetry.

-In this view, the photograph is not a representant of reality, but is its opposite.
+In their view, a photograph is not a representant of reality, but is its opposite.
 Like a mirror.
-Like the reflection in the emptiness in another's empty pupils.
-It is a different reality, linked to the physical reality we inhabit through its adversity to it.
+Like the reality of the reflection in another's pupils, connected to the physical world through its adversity to it.

-As with mirrors, I've always thought it is impossible to prove that the reality in the mirror depends on the physical reality.
-It could well be the other way round.
-A mirror is a gateway between a number of adverse worlds, composed into a single world in the human mind.
+I've always considered it impossible to prove that the reality in the mirror depends on the physical reality.
+It could perfectly be the other way round.
+A mirror as a portal between a number of adverse worlds, composed into a single world in the human mind.

-As photographers, we do not create images of the physical world surrounding us.
-We create gateways into the world on the other side, or, one might even suggest, we create the reality on the other side.
+Couldn't photographs be gateways into the world on the other side of the mirror, or, one might even suggest, create the reality on the other side?